tempo-sim/Tempo/README.md

 # Tempo
 The Tempo Unreal Engine plugins.
 The Tempo plugins are a set of modular building blocks for creating simulation applications with Unreal Engine.

-Creating a single simulator product that can handle any domain is a dauting challenge.
+Creating a single simulator product that can handle any domain is a daunting challenge.
 But different simulators still share a lot of fundamental pieces.
-Tempo is the foundation on which you can build your own simulator.
+Tempo is the foundation on which you can build your own simulator for your unique application.
 Not sure where to start?
-Need help from the authors?
+Want some guidance from the authors?
 Visit us at [temposimulation.com](https://temposimulation.com).

 Tempo is a collection of Unreal Engine plugins and is intended to be a submodule of an Unreal project, within the `Plugins` directory.

 ## Supported Platforms
 - Ubuntu 22.04
-- MacOS 13.0 (Ventura) or newer
+- MacOS 13.0 (Ventura) or newer, Apple silicon only
 - Windows 10 and 11

 ## Prerequisites